tektutor/terraform-2428march-2025/Day1/README.md

     - Virtual Graphics Cards
 </pre>

-## Info - Containerization Technologydocker run -d --name ubuntu1 --hostname ubuntu1 -p 2001:22 -p 8001:80 tektutor/ubuntu-ansible-node:latest
+## Info - Containerization Technology
 <pre>
 - is a light weight virtualization technology
 - all the containers that runs in the same OS/machine, shares the hardware resources available on the Host OS